-Housing the longest road in all of Thailand, Sukhumvit and its side streets, or Sois, showcase some of Bangkok’s most authentic spots, giving you an insight into the Bangkok music scene and supplying you with bars and restaurants that are just bursting with life all night long.
-If you are looking for a real taste of the Thai Bangkok (as opposed to the touristy Bangkok) Sukhumvit is the place for you!
-By day, this area may not be a haven of top tourist attractions, but it does offer a re-energising respite from Bangkok’s fast-paced lifestyle; Bencharisi Park and Benjakiti Park are two beautiful inner-city green landscapes that feature little lakes, interesting sculptures and some wonderfully winding walking paths; the abundance of luxury spas will also supply a well-needed relaxation after a long day of exploring the city; especially exciting are the long walks through the endless streets of markets – haggle your way through the famous Khlong Toei Market of cheap clothes, fresh fruit and typically Thai trinkets, and visit the must-see, 35-acre Chatuchak weekend market located by the Mochit BTS station.
-Get a taste of what living in Bangkok would be like and visit Sukhumvit.
+Housing the longest road in all of Thailand, Sukhumvit and its side streets, or Soi, showcase some of Bangkok’s most authentic spots, giving you an insight into the Bangkok music scene and supplying you with bars and restaurants that are bursting with life all night long.
+If you’re looking for a real taste of the Thai Bangkok, Sukhumvit is the place for you!
+By day, this area may not be a haven of top tourist attractions, but it does offer a re-energizing respite from Bangkok’s fast-paced lifestyle; Bencharisi Park and Benjakiti Park are two beautiful inner-city green landscapes that feature little lakes, interesting sculptures and some wonderfully winding walking paths; the abundance of luxury spas will also supply a well-needed relaxation after a long day of exploring the city; especially exciting are the long walks through the endless streets of markets – haggle your way through the famous Khlong Toei Market of cheap clothes, fresh fruit and typically Thai trinkets, and visit the must-see, 35-acre Chatuchak weekend market located by the Mochit BTS station.
+Get a taste of what living in Bangkok would be like and visit Sukhumvit!
+It is my fave.

 This cosy, family-run hostel offers 7 dorm rooms and a beautifully rustic common area, just a short walk from restaurants, BTS and malls.
 Well-priced, modern and inviting stay with some really great guests.